team-soteria/rback/README.md

 ```

-## Using Rback as a kubectl plugin
+## Using rback as a kubectl plugin

 There is also a very crude first version of a kubectl plugin in https://github.com/team-soteria/rback/blob/master/kubectl-plugin/kubectl-rback.
 Add the file to your path, ensure it is executable and modify it to suit your environment.
 Then, you'll be able to simply run:
 ```sh